xonq/mycotools/mycotools/README.md

 export MYCOGFF3=$MYCODB/gff3/ 		# database gff3s
 ```

-Restart your login and you're good!
+Restart your login and you're good to proceed to the [usage guide!](https://gitlab.com/xonq/mycotools/-/blob/master/mycotools/USAGE.md)

 #### Non-OSC
 If you are not on OSC or want to learn more about mycotools, you can create your own mycotools database following [this guide](https://gitlab.com/xonq/mycotools_scripts/-/blob/master/database/README.md).